 The following research uses Intel® AI DevCloud, a cloud-hosted hardware and software platform available for developers, researchers and startups to learn, sandbox and get started on their Artificial Intelligence projects.
-This free cloud compute is available for Intel® AI Academy members.
+This free cloud compute is available for Intel® AI Developer Program members.

 The year 2017 was a period of scientific breakthroughs in deep learning, with the publication of numerous research papers.
 Every year seems like a big leap toward artificial general intelligence, or AGI.